 The Office of Disaster Preparedness and Emergency Management of Jamaica press release page can be found here.

 They are issuing releases regarding storm status and evacuation plans, etc.

-GOES Atlantic Floater 1
+North Atlantic Storm Floater

 The still un-named system in the Caribbean basin is nonetheless bringing lots of wind and rain to the area.
 We just found this excellent page of webcams that show what is happening on Grand Cayman.